cosmic-driftr/home-assistant-purpleair/README.md

 * VOC IAQ Index for Bosch BME680/688 Sensor
 * VOC IAQ Class for Bosch BME680/688 Sensor

+##### Adjusted Sensors
+In a similar manner to the actual purple air website, some sensors are adjusted manually to take into account the fact that the housing itself increases the temperature and has reduced humidity.

 #### Diagnostics

 10 diagnostic entities are created to expose raw sensor values from each channel and device status: